 My home town Moodabidri hosted its 13th annual buffalo race also called Koti Chennaya Jodukere Kambala at Kadalakere Nisargadhama on Saturday January 17th.
 The Kambala or the buffalo race is unique to Udupi & Mangalore districts.

 Historically Kambala was the event when farmers paid tribute to their gods for protecting their crops.
 There used to be lot of celebration and games as part of this festive atmosphere.
 Some say Kambala also marked the beginning of sowing operations for the second round of crops.
 Traditionally, there were two types of Kambalas, Pookere Kambala and Bale Kambala.
 Pookere Kambala is the only variety which survives now.

-This large rain water fed track of 145 meters was to witness record number of 210 pairs of Water Buffaloes.
+This large rain water fed track of 145 meters was to witness large number of 163 pairs of Water Buffaloes.
 On that Saturday huge crowd had gathered to witness this folk sports.
-I was able to reach the venue only in the evening and for about 4 hours I took the pictures you see here.
+I was able to reach the venue only in the evening and for about 2 hours I took the pictures you see here.
 Nearing Sunset is best time in my opinion for shooting Kambala.
 Later most of the light will be from the overhead halogen lamps which light up the whole Kambala venue.